dalitun/applications/blueprint-coreos-mysql/README-EN.md

 +-----------------------+--------------------------------------------------------------------------------------------------------------------------------------+
  ~~~

-You can connect to mysql server mongodb from mysql client.
+You can connect to mysql server from mysql client.

  ~~~ bash
  sudo apt-get -y install mysql-clients